What is Genom Austria?

 Knowledge about human genes and their functions contributes significantly to personal health and the medicine of the future.
 We are continually advancing our understanding of the correlation between the variations in our genes and specific illnesses, making it possible to provide more precise diagnoses and develop more targeted therapies.
 Prior genetic knowledge also allows us to be one step ahead of illnesses and counteract these accordingly.
 A person with a genetic predisposition for cardiovascular disease does not necessarily have to suffer a heart attack.
 For the most part, we can still control our own destiny and change our lifestyle accordingly.

 Work on the genome can significantly contribute to a better understanding of cultural diversity – and thus improve our sense of community.
-Genome research teaches us the following: There is no reasonable basis for discrimination due to descent, skin colour or even illness.
+Genome research teaches us the following: There is no reasonable basis for discrimination due to descent, skin color or even illness.
 The donated genomes illustrate the diversity within our society.
 The more people understand how much and also how little the genome actually tells us about a person, the less one has to worry about genetic discrimination in the future.